openpracticelibrary/openpracticelibrary/src/pages/practice/rose-thorn-bud.md

   \

-  Now that that's defined, let's talk about how to facilitate it!
+  Now that we're on the same page with our terms, let's talk about how to facilitate this!

   **Steps:**